-The big appeal of home battery storage is that it makes solar energy available when the sun isn’t shining.
+The big appeal of home battery storage is that it makes solar power available when the sun isn’t shining.
 Batteries store excess energy produced by a solar PV system during the day, which can then be used at night or at peak times when buying electricity from the grid is more expensive.

 This flexibility means battery owners can save money on their energy bills, maintain some independence from the grid and increase their energy efficiency.
 Plus, with a few add-ons, a battery may also offer protection against blackouts and power outages.
-Remember, for a solar and storage system to work during blackouts, you need a hybrid system that isolates the installation from the main grid.
+Remember, for a solar and storage system to work during blackouts you need a hybrid system that isolates the installation from the main grid.

 2. Home battery prices are dropping

 In 2018, the average cost of home battery storage in Australia was around $650 to $2400 per kWh capacity, plus installation.
-For context, residential batteries usually have a capacity of 3-12kWh, though smaller units are becoming more popular.
+For context, domestic batteries usually have a capacity of 3-12kWh, though smaller units are becoming more popular.

 Prices are falling, and they're falling quickly.
 Consumers are already seeing the benefits of these plummeting prices; battery enthusiasts were thrilled when Tesla’s Powerwall 2 stayed the same price as its predecessor while doubling in capacity.

 What prices are out there?
-This table gives 2017 prices for a some popular battery products in a variety of sizes.
+This table gives 2017 prices for some popular battery products in a variety of sizes.

 3. It’s all about the payback period